 Click Capabilities to view app services you can add to your app.

-Configuring App Sandbox (Mac Only)
+Configuring App Sandbox (Mac)

 Sandboxing provides the last line of defense against stolen, corrupted, or deleted user data if malicious code exploits your Mac app.
 Sandboxing also minimizes damage from coding errors in your app or in frameworks you link against.
 Simply enabling sandboxing provides the maximum level of restrictions on how an app can interact with the rest of the system.
 All apps distributed by the Mac App Store are required to use sandboxing.
 Therefore, if you upload your app to iTunes Connect, enable sandboxing during development.